filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Sector

 Storage miners store data on behalf of the Filecoin network in fixed-size blocks of data called _sectors_.
-Currently, only 32GiB and 64GiB sectors are supported.

 ## Slash